• STORE

 Embracing The Chaos - The Other Three Lists And A Farm Deck

-I feel like I still owe you three more Top Tens so I decided to come up with the rest.
+I feel like I still owe you three more Top Tens, so I decided to come up with the rest.
 The first was suggested multiple times over the last week.
-The second popped into my head when I was reviewing some of those memories and the third—I'm actually not sure where the third came from.
+The second popped into my head when I was reviewing some of those memories, and the third—I’m actually not sure where the third came from.

-After those three lists we'll get to the Farm Theme deck I mentioned from Gen Con.
-David shipped me his list so I thought it'd be fun to go over it.
+After those three lists, we’ll get to the Farm Theme deck I mentioned from Gen Con.
+David shipped me his list, so I thought it’d be fun to go over it.

 Favorite Cards of All Time

 There are easily fifty or a hundred cards that could go on this list.
-I didn't think so much about this list as felt about it.
-Instead of doing analysis I just went from the gut.
+I didn’t think so much about this list as felt about it.
+Instead of doing analysis, I just went from the gut.

-Bloodbraid Elf: Even in EDH where most of the casting costs are well higher than four getting two-for-one and spinning the wheel in the Cascade carnival are always fun.
-I wouldn't run him in Kresh (who wants a turn 4 Fling?) but I can see impact in other decks.
+Bloodbraid Elf: Even in EDH, where most of the casting costs are well higher than four, getting two-for-one and spinning the wheel in the Cascade carnival are always fun.
+I wouldn’t run him in Kresh (who wants a turn 4 Fling?), but I can see impact in other decks.

-Command Tower: So far it's the only card virtually unplayable in other formats and it's become the flagship card for EDH.
+Command Tower: So far, it’s the only card virtually unplayable in other formats, and it’s become the flagship card for EDH.
 Now dreaming up Super Command Tower.

 Goblin Bombardment: Mini-Fling that just sits there and dares you to Wrath the board.